rust-stuco/lectures/week4/slides.md

 let h = s1[0];
 ```

-* Accessing individual characters in a string by indexing is common in many languages.
+* Accessing individual characters in a string by indexing is common in many languages
-* However, if you try to access a `String` using an index, you will get an error.
+* However, if you try to access a `String` using an index, you will get an error